 She said that sounds great, let’s get married tomorrow … girl of my dreams.
 So I called up my buddy, he’s a Presbyterian minister, and I said hey, can you marry us tomorrow?
 He said sure.
 And I called up my future father-in-law.
 I told him I didn’t know him, but I wanted to marry his daughter, and I was really hoping to have his blessing on our wedding.
 He said if I was good enough for her, I was good enough for him, so it was fine by him.

 The next day we drove to Fairfax, to my friend’s church.
 He was the only one there.
 I said, didn’t we need a witness?
 He said no, he’d get his roommate to sign off on it, and of course we’d have to get the blood test for syphilis before we got married, but there was no impediment there, he’d put whatever date we needed on the wedding certificate.

-Both of us wanted to get married outdoors, but there was this slight impediment, it was pouring down rain.
+Both of us wanted to get married outdoors, but there was this slight impediment.
+It was raining.
 But Michael, bless his heart, said he didn’t mind if we didn’t mind.

-So under a lovely poplar tree in a drenching downpour, in my usual blue jeans and work shirt, I married a woman I hadn’t even spent a full day with.
+So under a lovely poplar tree in a light fall rain, in my usual blue jeans and work shirt, I married a woman I hadn’t even spent a full day with.